 Ibotta: Get paid to shop.

-Swagbucks: Earn gift cards, or PayPal cash to watch videos, complete surveys, shop and more.
+Swagbucks: Earn gift cards, or PayPal cash by watching videos, taking surveys, shopping, and more.

 Avoid Work From Home Scams